firatzblh/Daisystore---Beauty-Collection/README.md

 ## 🚀 About Me

-Hello there! 👋 I'm Shafira, a dynamic and enthusiastic individual passionate about leveraging technology to drive positive change.
+Hello there! 👋 I'm fira, a dynamic and enthusiastic individual passionate about leveraging technology to drive positive change.
 Currently pursuing my degree in Information Systems at University Telkom Surabaya, I thrive in environments where creativity and innovation intersect.

 🔍 **Exploration:** Constantly curious and eager to learn, I dive headfirst into new technologies and methodologies, always seeking opportunities to broaden my skill set.